alvihossain1/moviehub-frontend/README.md

 Shadcn UI for UI based templates and TailwindCSS.

 # Deployement
-- Project is live on Vercel
+- Project is live on Vercel, [click here](https://moviehub-frontend-two.vercel.app/)

-## NextJS
+## NextJS extra's
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.